OSVTAC/osv-results-reporter/doc/orr.md

 file to be processed and optional output file.
 If no output file is given, the output file will be the same name as the template file.

-If the `orr_out_dir:` configuration file option is defined, the output file name will be relative to that directory if not an absolute path.

 Templates are located by scanning a search path defined by the `orr_template_paths:` configuration file setting, or if not defined, `../templates` will be assumed.